SeldonIO/seldonio.github.com/prediction-overview.md

 {"productName":"shoes", "likes" : ["1142214","3463634","34643643"]}
 {% endhighlight %}

 The target feature is the productName and the provided predictive features are just the "likes" feature in this case.
 We might wish to transform the likes by treating them as words in a document and creating TFIDF features for each.
 We might also create a unique internal ids for each product to predict which can more easily be used by the machine learning model.
-After these transforms on many days of events features an example tranformed JSON line might be:
+Finally we might create an XGBoost model.

+Associated feature models to allow us to recreate these transforms will be saved.
+At runtime we might receive features like:

 {% highlight json %}
-{"productType" : 1, "productName":"shoes", "like_tfidf" : {"1142214":0.1,"3463634":0.25,"34643643":0.15}}
-{% endhighlight %}

-Associated feature models to allow us to recreate this transform will have been saved.
-We build our model and then at runtime we might receive features like:

-{% highlight json %}
 {"likes" : ["111231","3463634","3465436"]}
 {% endhighlight %}

-We then rerun our transform pipeline on these to create a set of features we can feed to our runtime scorer, this might create:

-{% highlight json %}
-{"like_tfidf" : {"111231":0.25,"3463634":0.3,"3465436":0.2}}
-{% endhighlight %}

-We can then eventually feed this to our model scorer and get back a predicted result, something like:
+We can rerun the transformation and eventually feed this to our model scorer and get back a predicted result, something like:

 {% highlight json %}
 {